rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 But recursion isn't just for declarative macros!
 Rust's macros are designed to be as flexible as possible for macro authors, which means the macro API is always pretty abstract: you take some tokens in, you put some tokens out.
 Sometimes, the easiest implementation of a procedural macro isn't to do all the work at once, but to do some of it now and the rest in another call to the same macro, after letting the compiler look at your intermediate tokens.

-As an example, we're going to look at using recursive expansion to solve an issue you might encounter when you're writing a procedural macro: expanding macro calls in your input.
+We're going to look at using recursive expansion to solve an issue you might encounter when you're writing a procedural macro: expanding macro calls in your input.

 ## Macro calls in macro input